Finite sphere packing: Example of the sausage packing being non-optimal

 For $x = 13$, which translates to $n = 455$ spheres the coefficient in front of $r^3$ is about 2845 for the tetrahedral packing and 2856 for the sausage packing, which implies that for this number of spheres the tetrahedron is more closely packed.

 It is also possible with some more effort to derive the exact formula for the volume of the tetrahedral convex hull $V$, which would involve subtracting the excess volume at the corners and edges of the tetrahedron.
 This allows the sausage packing to be proved non-optimal for smaller values of $x$ and therefore $n$.

 Sausage conjecture

 The term sausage comes from the mathematician László Fejes Tóth, who posited the sausage conjecture in 1975, which concerns a generalized version of the problem to spheres, convex hulls, and volume in higher dimensions.
 A generalized sphere in $d$ dimensions is a $d$-dimensional body in which every boundary point lies equally far away from the midpoint.
 Fejes Tóth's sausage conjecture then states that from $d=5$ upwards it is always optimal to arrange the spheres along a straight line.
 That is, the sausage catastrophe no longer occurs once we go above 4 dimensions.
 The overall conjecture remains open.
-The best results so far are those of Ulrich Betke und Martin Henk, who proved the conjecture for dimensions 42 and above.
+The best results so far are those of Ulrich Betke and Martin Henk, who proved the conjecture for dimensions 42 and above.